By Jed McKenna

 Slaying the Dragon

 As a practical matter, we move toward adulthood through the progressive slicing away of attachments.
 All attachments are elements of the false self, pieces of you, so all detachment is self-mutilation; death by a thousand cuts.
 The more you cut away, the less attached you are.
 The less attached you are, the more you ascend and elevate your perspective.
-The more you ascend, the more painfully aware you become of the attachments dragging you down and the easier it becomes to hack away at yourself.
-That’s how actual progress is made; wash, rinse, repeat.
+The more you ascend, the more painfully aware you become of the attachments dragging you down.
+Hacking and peeling away elements of the false self is how actual progress is made, and why it so seldom is.

 Holotropic consciousness is the mode of being that awaits you, the estate to which you are rightborn heir, the winning lottery ticket in an unchecked pocket, but you have to escape herdlevel consciousness to claim it.
 This is easier said than done because you’ll want to hold something back, and you can’t.
 To hold anything back is to hold everything back.
 All attachments must be cut and you can never really know what everything means until you’re standing in the cave, mortally exhausted, bloody sword in hand, and you can’t believe the goddamn dragon is still alive.
 If you didn’t get the head, you didn’t get anything.
 But that’s just a metaphor.
 Dragon-slaying is like navel-gazing compared to ego-slaying.